Chart of Accounts for a Church

 Chart of Account Naming and Numbering Tips

-• Don't use specific names such as ABC dues, Dropbox, and Amazon Prime...instead use generic account names such as "Dues and Subscriptions".
-In most accounting software, you can run vendor reports to get more details.
+• Avoid using specific names like ABC dues, Dropbox, and Amazon Prime; opt for generic account names such as "Dues and Subscriptions."
+Most accounting software allows you to generate detailed vendor reports.

-• Don't double do stuff!
-For example, using 20 plus income accounts listing all your different fund donations and then using "classes" or "funds" to tack the same categories.
+• Prevent duplication of efforts.
+For example, refrain from creating numerous income accounts for various fund donations and subsequently using "classes" or "funds" to monitor the same categories.

-If you are going to use QuickBooks Online or Desktop...get Lisa London's "Accountant Beside You" books for examples of chart of account and setting up QB.
-She also has online courses now that you can watch in one window while you set up QB for your church or nonprofit in another window!
+If you plan to use QuickBooks Online, consider referring to Lisa London's "Accountant Beside You" books for guidance on chart of accounts and QBO setup.
+Additionally, Lisa London offers online courses that you can follow while configuring QBO for your church or nonprofit organization.